 But people leave if they don’t.

-And that is why there is this disconnect.
+That is the real truth, and that is why there is this disconnect.

 We DON’T stay for plaques.
 We don’t hang around waiting for recognition.
 No one would say that.
-Yet we leave if we don’t feel appreciated.
+Yet, we leave if we don’t feel appreciated.

 It’s the absence of recognition that has impact, not the presence of it.

 So now back to the riddle.
 Did you figure it out?

 The rich need nothing.